DJ Tira

-Tira's fourth album 21 Years Of DJ Tira (2020) was certified platinum by the Recording Industry of South Africa (RISA).
-The album included chart-topping singles "Nguwe" and "Uyandazi".
-His fifth studio album Rockstar Forever (2021) debut number one on iTunes.

 Early life

 Khathi was born in KwaHlabisa Village, KwaZulu-Natal, and his family relocated to Durban in 1979.
 Khathi attended Mlokothwa High School and enrolled at the University of Natal now known as UKZN in 1995, studying human resources.

 Career

 Khathi developed an interest in being a DJ while he was at university, when he started playing as a DJ in 1996.
 Around 2001, he released his first record named Real Makoya, which is a compilation album with DJ Khabzela.
 In 2005, he was signed a record deal with Kalawa Jazzmee.
 He formed a group named Tzozo En Professor and later formed Durbans Finest together with DJ Sox which also was under Kalawa Jazmee Records.
 Tira and Sox together released a series compilation albums named Durbans Finest.

 In 2007, he launched his recording studio Afrotainment and signed DJ Cndo as the first artist on his record label.
 Since he was working at his own production, he became a music producer.
 Later the same year DJ Tira signed kwaito group Big Nuz after they relocated from Johannesburg to Durban.
 In 2008, DJ Tira as a featured artist appeared on two tracks on urban radio charts and music shops charts alongside of Big Nuz's "Ubala Lolo" and DJ Clock's "Mahamba Yedwa".

 In 2008, he released his first solo project under his record label named Ezase Afro Vol:1.
 The album is supported by the guest appearance of Bricks, Daddy, Big Nuz and Joocy of Afrosoul.
 Ezase Afro Vol:1 became a hit album and sold more than 20 000 copies.